Welcome to Club10Reviews!

 №1 – Leica DISTO E7100i 200ft Laser Distance Measure

-Our second Leica Disto product has an impressive measuring range of 200 feet.
+This Leica Disto product has an impressive measuring range of 200 feet.
 In addition to this, it also comes with Bluetooth connectivity so that you can receive updates on your smartphone.
 The software for transfer of information is very flexible, which is perfect when new apps become available.
 Additionally, the distance measure is also dust and splash-proof.

 №2 – Leica Disto E7500 500 foot Laser Distance Measure